TeamDoodz/Act3Cards/README.md

 - Choose whether or not cards with no high-res portrait will be present.
 - Give Empty Vessels the "Null Conduit" sigil.
 - Choose whether or not act 2 spells are taken into account.
+- Specify a Blacklist as well as other configurations

 ## Known issues
 - Some cards will have incorrect or no portraits
+- Some cards will have weird tribes set, like the Reven*ant* having an insect tribe.
+I find this funny and therefore will not be fixing it.

 ## Changelog